wireapp/wire-server/docs/src/developer/developer/api-versioning.md

   - update `versionedSwaggerDocsAPI` so that the finalized version points to the pregenerated swagger
   - and `internalEndpointsSwaggerDocsAPI` so that the finalized version `V6`, the new version `V7`, as well as the unversioned path point to the swagger of the internal API, and the previous latest stable version V5 points to an empty swagger.
 - Set the version for `gDefaultAPIVersion` in `integration/test/Testlib/Env.hs` to 7.
+- Update the `TestCases Versioned` instance in `integration/test/Testlib/HTTP.hs` to include the new version.
 - Consider updating the `backendApiVersion` value in Stern, which is unit-tested by checking if it is listed as supported in the response to `GET /api-version`.